 The City's Walkway Evaluation and Closure policy shows who is responsible for walkway concerns and how they are handled.
 Walkways should remain open unless there are safety issues identified by the Saskatoon Police Service.

-If you have concerns regarding the infrastructure of a walkway, contact the Transportation Division.
+If you have concerns regarding the infrastructure of a walkway, contact the Transportation Department.
 Review of complaints may result in the addition of street lights or signage, removal of vegetation or graffiti, or the restriction of vehicle use.

 Saskatoon Police Service are the main point of contact for all concerns related to illegal activity.
 Concerns deemed unmanageable by the police are reviewed for the possibility of closure.
 A community meeting will take place to discuss the issues before any decisions are made.